codee-com/open-catalog/Checks/PWR005/README.md

 ### Code example

+#### C

 In the following code, a variable `t` is used in each iteration of the loop to hold a value that is then assigned to the array `result`.
-Since no data scoping is declared for those variables the default will be used.
-This makes the variable `t` shared which is incorrect since it introduces a race condition.
+Since no data scoping is declared for those variables, the default will be used.
+This makes the variable `t` shared, which is incorrect since it introduces a race condition:

 ```c
 void example() {